Regulation Jollity

 That sets my giddy head to swooning ?

-Drifting in and out of tuning,
+Drifting in-and-out of tuning,

 Mooning like I’m some young thing in love.